Satoshi88818/ThermalAlgoPrototypev2.0/README.md

-See README for overview, requirements and instructions.
+See README text for overview, requirements and instructions.